nicholas-long/kb/hacking/to-try-lists/privesc/linux.md

   - vulnerable services running as root
 - java web -> find website code packaged into war file
   - secrets, config, hardcoded creds
-- linpeas ( allowed on OSCP if no automatic exploitation )
 - meterpreter local suggester ( could use once on OSCP )
 - no access to read webroot -> try appending known filenames to path to read
 - centos / redhat -> check special file access permissions getfacl